Perdu/Cookie-Glasses/README.md

 # Cookie Glasses
 This browser extension shows you whether consent registered by cookie banners of IAB Europe's Transparency &amp; Consent Framework corresponds to your choice

+Update September 2020: CMPs switched to TCFv2 in August 2020.
+This extension only handles TCFv1 and is therefore obsolete unless it's adapted to the new TCF version (contact me if interested).

 ## Introduction

 In the paper [Do Cookie Banners Respect my Choice?
 Measuring Legal Compliance of Banners from IAB Europe's Transparency and Consent Framework](https://arxiv.org/abs/1911.09964), we show that Consent Management Providers (CMPs) of IAB Europe's Transparency & Consent Framework (TCF) do not always respect user's choice.
 This extension allows you to verify that your consent is stored appropriately.